meshseed/eidolon-public/README.md

 ### *We've built something new:*

+## *"A system grows by recursively applying a transformation that preserves structure while increasing differentiation."*

 This "organism" ingests your text... thoughts, domain specialist knowledge, conversations, anything.

   - The ribosome (gemini api) notices "promoter regions" of building recognition (we call shimmer) and *folds* that knowlage into "proteins" that are embedded as neurons and synapses form in the organism's connectome in 768 dimensions.